 - How.
 How to win: The “where to play” and “how to win” choices go together.
 You have to come up with a method, a recipe for winning.
 It will involve attracting many potential candidates > screening to narrow your choice> Interviewing a few > Choosing one winner > Effectively onboarding > Evaluating, training, supporting, and empowering, and promoting.

 - Who.
 What capacities do you need to support your “where to play” and “how to win” choices?
 Capacities refer to core competencies and skills that your hiring team will need to have to be able to successfully carry out the first three steps above and win.
 What capacities do you already have in your human resources or hiring team?
 Which capacities don’t you have that you need to get in order to support your where to play and how to win choices?
 You may need to hire some people with competencies that you don’t already have so that you can fulfill your winning aspirations.

 - What.
 What structures, management systems, and measures need to be in place to support the capacities above so that you can win?

 After making the above choices, you will realize that the following elements fit within every effective strategy.

 I recommend that you begin the process of hiring by centering on what really drives your life.
 What drives your life?
 Why do you do what you do?
 Renown leader, Rick Warren, remarked, “Everyone’s life is driven by something.”
 He is right.
 The first step of hiring is to figure out what that driving force is for you.
-Our center gives us our most basic paradigm and forms the lens through which we see the world: your strategy for living.
+Our center gives us our most basic paradigm and forms the lens through which we see the world.
 Your center gives you what Roger Martin calls your winning aspiration; your mission, vision, core values, and life goals.
 Stephen Covey says, “Whatever is at the center of our life will be the source of our security, guidance, wisdom, and power.”
 He says some people are driven by or centered on their:

 - Spouse, spouse-centered,